 Address: 111 S Michigan Avenue, Chicago, IL 60603

-The Art Institute of Chicago is one of the best world-class museums right in the heart of Illinois.
-For fans of the film Ferris Bueller’s Day Off, you might recognize this historic museum as the home of the famous A Sunday Afternoon on the Island of La Grande Jatte, made entirely of dots and breathtaking in person.
+The Art Institute of Chicago is one of the best world-class museums in the heart of Illinois.
+Fans of the film Ferris Bueller’s Day Off might recognize this historical museum as the home of the famous A Sunday Afternoon on the Island of La Grande Jatte, made entirely of dots and breathtaking in person.

 For those who want to look at some of the best-curated art in the world, look no further than this museum.
 One of the top Illinois attractions, the museum is known for its superb handling and restoration of art, making it a great stop to introduce children to the art world.

 Book a reservation at the Silversmith Hotel if you’re visiting Illinois and putting the Art Institute on your “must-do” list.
 This hotel is only four minutes from the Art Institute of Chicago!
 Its chic designs, friendly staff, and cozy suites are also beloved.